-- lenders originating mortgages using piggyback structures to avoid private mortgage insurance, such as a first mortgage with a 80% loan-to-value ("LTV") ratio and a second mortgage with a 10%, 15% or 20% LTV ratio (referred to as 80-10-10, 80-15-5 or 80-20 loans, respectively) rather than a first mortgage with a 90%, 95% or 100% LTV ratio that has private mortgage insurance, - investors holding mortgages in portfolio and self-insuring, - investors using credit enhancements other than private mortgage insurance or using other credit enhancements in conjunction with reduced levels of private mortgage insurance coverage, and - lenders using government mortgage insurance programs, including those of the Federal Housing Administration and the Veterans Administration.
+- lenders originating mortgages using piggyback structures to avoid private mortgage insurance, such as a first mortgage with an 80% loan-to-value ("LTV") ratio and a second mortgage with a 10%, 15% or 20% LTV ratio (referred to as 80-10-10, 80-15-5 or 80-20 loans, respectively) rather than a first mortgage with a 90%, 95% or 100% LTV ratio that has private mortgage insurance, - investors holding mortgages in portfolio and self-insuring, - investors using credit enhancements other than private mortgage insurance or using other credit enhancements in conjunction with reduced levels of private mortgage insurance coverage, and - lenders using government mortgage insurance programs, including those of the Federal Housing Administration and the Veterans Administration.

 While no data is publicly available, the Company believes that piggyback loans are a significant percentage of mortgage originations in which borrowers make down payments of less than 20% and that their use is primarily by borrowers with higher credit scores.
 During the fourth quarter of 2004, the Company introduced on a national basis a program designed to recapture business lost to these mortgage insurance avoidance products.
-This program accounted for 10.1% of flow new insurance written in the third quarter of 2006 and 6.5% of flow new insurance written for all of 2005.
+This program accounted for 9.1% of flow new insurance written in 2006 and 6.5% of flow new insurance written for all of 2005.

-Deterioration in the domestic economy or changes in the mix of business may result in more homeowners defaulting and the Company's losses increasing.
+Deterioration in the domestic economy or in home prices in the segment of the market the Company serves or changes in the mix of business may result in more homeowners defaulting and the Company's losses increasing.

 Losses result from events that reduce a borrower's ability to continue to make mortgage payments, such as unemployment, and whether the home of a borrower who defaults on his mortgage can be sold for an amount that will cover unpaid principal and interest and the expenses of the sale.
 Favorable economic conditions generally reduce the likelihood that borrowers will lack sufficient income to pay their mortgages and also favorably affect the value of homes, thereby reducing and in some cases even eliminating a loss from a mortgage default.
 A deterioration in economic conditions generally increases the likelihood that borrowers will not have sufficient income to pay their mortgages and can also adversely affect housing values.
+During the period 2003 to the third quarter of 2006, according to the Office of Federal Housing Oversight, home prices nationally increased 36%.
+Recent forecasts predict that home prices will have minimal if any increase in 2007, and may decline in certain regions.